PaulR1209/full_stack_fitness/README.md

 ![Django messages screenshot](/readme/images/manage-cancelled.png)

 **Explanation:** Whenever a user makes changes to their membership, updates their payment method, or if a payment fails, a Django message appears.
 These pop-up messages notify the user of successful changes or alert them to important issues, such as membership expiration or payment failure.
 This ensures users are always informed about the status of their account.

-**Explanation:** I have created a dedicated Facebook Business Page for this project, which serves as the online face of the gym.
-The page is set up to provide information about the gym, its services, and updates on membership options.
-The goal of this page is to serve as a marketing tool for the gym, helping to build an online presence and engage with potential customers.

 # Agile Development Process